Cordoba Argentina Travel Guide

 The city is traversed by the Suquía River, which offers riverside promenades and green areas ideal for leisurely strolls and relaxation.

-While not prominent within Córdoba city itself, the nearby Sierras Chicas mountains offer geological interest with their ancient rock formations and granite outcrops.
+While not prominent within Córdoba city itself, the nearby Sierras Chicas mountains offer geological interest along with their ancient rock formations and granite outcrops.

 Experience authentic local life and new cultural trends in favored spots rarely visited by typical tourists.